mille-printemps/sdc-term1-project3-behavioral-cloning/writeup_report.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+As explained earlier, different types of driving were recorded to keep the driving stable and avoid going out from the road.

+1. Center lane driving image

 ![alt text][image3]

+2. Curve driving images

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+3. Recovery from right images

+![alt text][image8]
+![alt text][image9]
+![alt text][image10]

+4. Recovery from left images

+![alt text][image11]
+![alt text][image12]
+![alt text][image13]

+5. Clockwise driving image

+![alt text][image14]

+To augment the data, flipped images and angles were added programmatically.
+After the collection process, `10030 x 2` number (physical images + programmatically flipped images) of data points were collected.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The data were randomly shuffled and separated into training and validation data to see if the model was over or under fitting. `20`% of the over all data was used as validation data.

+[Adam optimizer](https://github.com/fchollet/keras/blob/master/keras/optimizers.py#L353) was used as a training method.
+The default settings of the parameters were used.

+The number of epochs was `20`.
+As shown in the graph above, the losses of the training and validation data were sufficiently low though the loss of the validation data fluctuated.